codeready-toolchain/toolchain-common/pkg/spacebinding/spacebindinglister_test.md

 - we get spcebindings resources for users that have access to that space
 - we want to make sure the spacebindings are being inherited from the parent spaces
 - spacebindings on the sub-space will override those on the parent space for the same MUR
-- users can have different roles (or no access at all) on the various spaces in the hierarchy
+- a user can have only one role (or no access) in a specific Space

 Following is the test data hierarchy that we build upfront to verify that the function behaves as expected: